mit-pdos/perennial/etc/popl21-supplement/README.md

 this code is still sparse (if the paper is accepted, our artifact will be better documented).

+We provide the original source code for the examples in the top-level directories `marshal` (a serialization library written in Goose that we verified) and `peony-examples`.
+The Goose-translated output is also provided within `peony/external/Goose/` so that the Coq development is self-contained.

 The framework mainly consists of the following directories and specific files:

 - `peony/src/program_logic/` develops the Peony program logic in a